July 12, 2025

 So many beautiful, fully kitted quilts.
 It was hard but I stood firm and resisted any quilt kits purchases.

 We had a lovely Air B & B. Vicki did a great job.
 I would highly recommend it.
-It was a Frank Lloyd Wright-ish stayed mid-century modern home in Dodgeville, Very well appointed and could sleep up to 11!
+It was a Frank Lloyd Wright-ish styled mid-century modern home in Dodgeville, Very well appointed and could sleep up to 11!
 Of course, I am drawn to the nature outside.

 Photos just don’t capture the mid-century modern vibe this place had.
 It was quite literally in the middle of nowhere.
 After leaving the main road, there was another 15 minutes drive and not another car to pass on the twisty turning backroads.

 I did not know this was the Land of Frank Lloyd Wright.
 Born and raise in Wisconsin, the area is dotted with his architecture.
-I never realized there were so many FLW houses and there must have been 40 or 50 in the immediate area either his or inspired by his design and by designers of his school.
+I never realized there were so many FLW houses.
+There must have been 40 or 50 in the immediate area either his or inspired by his design and by designers of his school.
 Some were open for display, but again the schedule did not permit.
 Others were private residence.
 There is a 200-mile Frank Lloyd Wright Trail that includes 9 public sites.

 Next up, the Country Sampler Summer Camp Retreat.